Updated September 16, 2023

 - flocker: This volume has been used to control the data volumes which is open-source in which it allows a dataset of it to organize in our pod, if the dataset does not survive in the flocker then we need to generate it by using the API of flocker.

-- glusterfs: It is the open-source network filesystem that allows the glusterfs to be arranged into our pod.
+- glusterfs: The open-source network filesystem enables us to arrange GlusterFS into our pod.

-- rbd: It stands for Rados Block Device which allows being launched into our pod and the data has been maintained after the pod has been deleted from the node.
+- rbd: Rados Block Device (RBD) stands for a technology that permits us to launch it into our pod and maintain the data even after deleting the pod from the node.

-- cephfs: It allows the existing volume of it to be launched into our pod, and the data has been carried to put on after when the pod is deleted from the node.
+- cephfs: It permits us to launch the existing volume into our pod, and we can carry the data to put on after we delete the pod from the node.

 - gitRepo: It launches an empty directory and creates a duplicate git repository into it to be used by our pod.